aniketrege/aniketrege.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a Ph.D student in Computer Sciences at the University of Wisconsin-Madison, advised by [Prof. Ramya Vinayak](https://ramyakv.github.io/) working on preference learning and generative models.
+I'm a Ph.D student in Computer Sciences at the University of Wisconsin-Madison working on preference learning, computer vision, and generative models.
+I am fortunate to be jointly advised by [Ramya Vinayak](https://ramyakv.github.io/) and [Yong Jae Lee](https://pages.cs.wisc.edu/~yongjaelee/).

 Previously, I was an masters student at the University of Washington, Seattle where I worked with the RAIVN Lab advised by [Prof. Ali Farhadi](https://homes.cs.washington.edu/~ali/) and mentored by [Aditya Kusupati](https://homes.cs.washington.edu/~kusupati/).
 My MS research focused on large-scale efficient and deployable machine learning, visual representation learning, and web-scale search.